arweenushka/Lost-village/README.md

 # NOTE:
-Has visual artefacts if you are playing on MacOs
+Could have a visual artefacts if you are playing on MacOs via WebGL version

 # Implemented game mechanics: